 Students funded through the M4C should apply to the SDF/RTSG or RDF/EF as applicable, managed through the consortium.
 Full details of how to apply are on the VPP.
 Students with non-M4C managed Arts and Humanities Research Council (AHRC) funding (e.g. via a collaborative doctoral project) may be eligible for the locally managed Research Training Support Grant (RTSG).
 The RTSG can be used for overseas and UK study visits and overseas conference attendance.
 For more information and details on how to apply please visit the Arts and Humanities Research Council (AHRC) funding page.

-There will be two rounds of funding during the year 2020-21:
+There will be three rounds of funding during the year 2021-22: